coopdigital/coop-frontend/packages/shared-component--notification/readme.md

 # Notification

-The Notification component can be used as either an alert or notification.
+The Notification component can be used as either an alert or status notification.

 The contentful properties available are: